lyteword/chspurgeon-tod/volume-7/psalm-142.md

 c) A great price has been paid for it.

-2\.Contrast the care we take of our souls, and our anxiety about worldly objects.
+2\.
+Contrast the care we take of our souls, and our anxiety about worldly objects.

 a) The solicitude we manifest for riches.